 Les Houches’ gentler slopes are popular with families and ideal for relaxing skiing, but there’s much more to this very pretty area.

 The enormous Kandahar black run is a World Cup venue with every bank and dip having its name and history.
-The whole area has wonderful views and the best on-slope eating in the valley.
+The whole area has wonderful views and good restaurants.
 Les Houches can often be open when bad conditions have closed the upper slopes, and the trees provide visibility in heavy snow.

 Long, wide and easy blue runs wind between the trees, with beautiful views over the Chamonix valley or towards St. Gervais.
 It’s a great place for a relaxing day and a long lunch.